24K gold chicken wings are NYC's latest weird food craze

 (CNN) — Twenty-four karat gold is normally something associated with jewelry -- until now.
 New York City restaurant The Ainsworth partnered with Jonathan "Foodgōd" Cheban on the ultimate high-low menu item, 24K gold chicken wings.

-Here's how the magic happens: wings are brined for 12 hours (one half-hour per karat), coated with a house-made dry rub, baked, flash-fried and then coated in a layer of gold dust.
+Here's how the food magic happens: wings are brined for 12 hours (one half-hour per karat), coated with a house-made dry rub, baked, flash-fried and then coated in a layer of gold dust.

 Despite the luxurious luster, these wings won't break the bank: you can get 10 for $45 or 20 for $90.